 In order to buy, sell, and hold cryptocurrency on your personal Venmo profile, you need to verify your identity with Venmo, including providing an SSN or ITIN.
 Learn more about verifying your identity with Venmo.

 Venmo does not currently support buying, selling, or holding crypto in Hawaii.
 Cryptocurrency transactions are only available for personal Venmo profiles.
 They aren’t available on business profiles or charity profiles.

 Are there fees for buying or selling cryptocurrency on Venmo?

-Venmo’s crypto fees are from the spread (or margin) between the market price we receive from our trading service provider (Paxos) and the exchange rate between US dollars and the crypto asset displayed to the user, and a transaction fee when buying or selling crypto assets.
+Venmo’s fees for buying and selling crypto (except for PYUSD) are from the spread (or margin) between the market price we receive from our service provider and the price of the crypto asset displayed to the user, and a transaction fee when buying or selling crypto assets.
 At the time you buy or sell crypto assets, we will disclose to you the applicable exchange rate and the amount of fees that you will be charged for that transaction.

 If you use a linked bank account or debit card as a funding source to buy crypto assets, your bank may charge you its own fees, including overdraft fees or insufficient fund fees, if applicable.
 Venmo is not responsible for any fees that may be charged to you by your bank.

 For PayPal USD (PYUSD) only, the spread does not apply and there are no fees to buy or sell PYUSD on Venmo.